 - School facility repairs/improvements that help reduce risk of virus transmission and exposure to other environmental health hazards.

 - Inspection, testing, maintenance, repair, and replacement projects to improve the indoor air quality of school facilities.

-- Other activities that are necessary to employ existing staff of the school.
+- Other activities that are necessary to maintain the operation and continuity of services in schools including continuing to employ existing staff of the school.